bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `INTRG` calculates the definite integral of the data in the visible processing buffer (buffer 1) within specified time or frequency limits.
 To calculate and display the indefinite integral of a spectrum within the current display limits, use the command `INTG`.
-While `INTRG` acts only on the first processing buffer, he user need not be currently viewing this buffer (`VIEW PRO`) to use `INTRG`.
+While `INTRG` acts only on the first processing buffer, the user need not be currently viewing this buffer (`VIEW PRO`) to use `INTRG`.

 The parameters of the `INTRG` command are llim and rlim, the left and right integration limits.
 These limits are